-The first method, the 3DA-based method, is an extension of our 3D alignment algorithm, 3DTM[37].
+The first method, the 3DA-based method, is an extension of our 3D alignment algorithm, 3DTM (Wheeler and Ikeuchi 1995).
 This algorithm assumes that the FLRS is usually used in conjunction with a ground-based sensor.
 It applies to data related to structures that are both visible and invisible from the ground-based sensor, and to data from overlapping regions.
-The 3DTM algorithm determines rotation and translation parameters and compares data in the overlapping regions of two range images, while the 3DA algorithm determines motion parameters in addition to rotation and translation parameters [22].
+The 3DTM algorithm determines rotation and translation parameters and compares data in the overlapping regions of two range images, while the 3DA algorithm determines motion parameters in addition to rotation and translation parameters (Masuda et al. 2005).

 The second method, the SFM-based method, uses distorted range data gathered by a moving range sensor and image sequences gathered by a video camera mounted on the FLRS.
 Combining image sequences and range data, we estimate the sensor motion parameters.
-This method can obtain camera motion parameters of much greater accuracy than those obtained by a full-perspective factorization[11], with beginning factorization results as initial estimations.
-Finally, using refined camera motion parameters, the distorted range data are rectified[1].
+This method can obtain camera motion parameters of much greater accuracy than those obtained by a full-perspective factorization (Han and Kanade 1999), with beginning factorization results as initial estimations.
+Finally, using refined camera motion parameters, the distorted range data are rectified (Banno and Ikeuchi 2005).

-We evaluate these algorithms using a hardware-based method and verify that the proposed methods achieve high accuracy.
+We compare the results of our algorithms against a inertial sensor (IS) based method using a regular and an angular accelerometer on the FLRS; verify that the proposed methods achieve high accuracy.
 Then we compare two proposed methods.

-This article is organized as follows: Section 2 explains the design issues of our FLRS system.
-The first method, the 3DA-based method, is presented in Section 3.
-In Section 4, we describe the SFM-based rectification method, which utilizes image sequence and range data.
-Experimental results by both methods are described in Section 5, in which we compare the two methods as well as the hardware-based method.
-Finally, in Section 6 we present our conclusions as well as some digital photographs of the Bayon temple created from our 3D data.
+This article is organized as follows: Sect.
+2 explains the design issues of our FLRS system.
+The first method, the 3DA-based method, is presented in Sect.
+3. In Sect.
+4, we describe the SFM-based rectification method, which utilizes image sequence and range data.
+Experimental results by both methods are described in Sect.
+5, in which we compare the two methods as well as the IS-based method.
+Finally, in Sect.
+6 we present our conclusions as well as some digital photographs of the Bayon temple created from our 3D data.